SkylineCommunications/dataminer-docs/connector-help/connector_help/Globecomm_iDirect_Shore_Side_Server.md

 Multiple shore side servers can be added for system scaling or to partition remotes across business needs.
 In that case, an element will be created for each server.

 The shore side server provides a Web API for use with an NMS.
-This driver uses that API to retrieve all the data.
+This connector uses that API to retrieve all the data.

-This driver will export different drivers based on the retrieved data.
-A list can be found in the section "Exported Drivers".
+This connector will export different connectors based on the retrieved data.
+A list can be found in the section "Exported Connectors".

-### Ranges of the driver
+### Version Info

 <table>
 <colgroup>